Next Application Deadline: Friday, January 24, 2014 at 11:59PM Pacific Time. To apply for an AERA Research Grant, please click here.

 All applications for Research Grants must include:

-Proposals for Research Grants will be reviewed two times a year, with funding decisions made within a month of the review date.
-The next deadlines for proposals is:
+Proposals for Research Grants will be reviewed twice a year, once in the fall and once in the winter.
+The deadline for proposals for the current cycle is:

 Contact email@example.com if you have questions regarding the application or submission process.
 All awards are contingent upon AERA's receiving continued federal funding.

 Considerations in the development of the proposal